pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 wages of two operators, one to do the photographing, the other to bring the material to the machine and return it to place.

-This labor cost is independent of&nbsp;{%- include pagebreak.html canvas=291 -%}&nbsp;the reduction ratio and hence of the amount of film used in a given copying job.
+This labor cost is independent of {% include pagebreak.html canvas=291 %} the reduction ratio and hence of the amount of film used in a given copying job.
 But with the film used at a reduction ratio of
 16 to 23 diameters, and processing costs